chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 {: .note }
 Before 6.11.3 both options were tested for *presence* rather than for a value.
-Because the installer writes them present but empty, a default install fetched `gtag.js` with an empty id on every page view, and anyone who set an id but left `analytics_host` empty had the page compare its hostname against `""` — never true — and report nothing.
+Because the installer wrote them present but empty, a default install fetched `gtag.js` with an empty id on every page view, and anyone who set an id but left `analytics_host` empty had the page compare its hostname against `""` — never true — and report nothing.
 Both now test